 How to Use Our Eucalyptus Globulus Essential Oil

-Eucalyptus globulus oil is one of the most popular oils for diffusion or to add to a bath, especially when you are feeling a little under the weather or are suffering with a cold or flu.
+Eucalyptus globulus oil is one of the most popular oils for diffusion or to add to a bath (diluted with a carrier), especially when you are feeling a little under the weather or are suffering with a cold or flu.
 This is because the strong, fresh smell of a pure eucalyptus oil helps to clear the sinuses, focus concentration and energize and lift the mood.

 Eucalyptus globulus typically has the highest levels of 1,8-cineole when compared to the other varieties of eucalyptus and this makes it an attractive choice for therapeutic reasons.

 The 3 main ways to use our Eucalyptus oil are:

 - Diffuse – with the use of a diffuser to help clear the senses and purify the air.
 Asthma sufferers should ensure they are not sensitive to the scent of eucalyptus oil.

 - Topical – through the use of a carrier, although people with sensitive skin might want to carry out a patch test to determine sensitivity.

 - Bathing – add 2-3 drops (diluted with a carrier) to any bath for a safe, calming and indulgent experience.

 Eucalyptus is native to Australia so this was the natural starting point for sourcing pure eucalyptus oil, but we had been advised to also consider India as eucalyptus production had really taken off there while it had slowed in Australia compared to what it used to be.
 Some Indian producers were also apparently creating equal or better eucalyptus oil than their Australian counterparts.

 What we found was that in some parts of India, the climate offers the perfect conditions for the production of eucalyptus globulus, with a large emphasis on organic farming practices.
 Some farms had been in production for over 100 years.